 For a 14-day free trial of Bidsketch, click here.

-Never Mind Marketing is a paying customer of Bidsketch.
-We received no monitory compensation for this review.
+At the time of this review, I was a paying customer of Bidsketch.
+We received no monetary compensation for this review.
 Bidsketch does offer free access to their product in exchange for a review, but that has no bearing on content within this review whatsoever.

 If you have already tried Bidsketch, I’m interested in knowing what you thought of it.
 Leave your thoughts in the comment box below.